titusdecali/dripdotdesign/_posts/2020-02-12-reviewing-the-supply-single-edge-razor-2-0.md

 ### Your grandfather did it the right way

-Your skin can't bear the friction created by a multiple blades razor scraping your face each time you shave.
+Your skin can't bear the friction created by a multi-blade razor scraping your face each time you shave.

 When Patrick and Jennifer, realized this, they took massive action and launched Supply to assist men to start their day the right way with the help of a single blade razor.